Journalism BA

 Course overview

-You’ll learn how to spot and investigate a news story, then write, produce and edit your own work across different platforms in our industry-standard studios, editing rooms and media suites.
+As well as learning how to spot and investigate a news story, you’ll write, produce and edit your own work across different platforms in our industry-standard studios, editing rooms and media suites.
+You’ll also glean unique insights from our expert staff, who have years of academic expertise and professional experience behind them.

 This unique BA Journalism course will move you through theory, skills and production toward the pursuit of an exciting career in the increasingly global and digital journalism industries.